The Township of Duiksbraal

 The solitary church of the village, this decent sized and classically formed church has stood here for over 250 years (the last burnt down) and is currently unministered due to the death of Reverend-Brother Kerman Vibiutz, a Heart clergyman.
 If a replacement is coming, it’s taking its time.

 A small busy bakery, Jozuf Mykstril is a short balding fellow who keeps the village supplied with baked goods.

 The affable Rayell Timmus runs and owns the General Goods store and provides for everything not covered by other businesses or passing tinkers.
 She looks like an old pleasant granny and trades like a cut-throat.

 A wharf with good sheltered berthing for the 3 dogger style fishing boats run by the families of the Kretschmann “Clan”, this little enclave for want of a better word, is about half a mile west of the village proper and right on the coast where the Tanzell River flows into the sea.
 The fisher-folk are a group of 3 families, 2 surnamed Kretschmann and one with the surname Saltax; they are happy to remain apart from the villagers, something that the villagers reciprocate, and only the mutual trade in goods between the 2 is normally the only meeting between them.
 The Kretschmanns have been in these parts fishing for as long as anyone can remember, and hail from a long line of seafarers.
-In fact it is reputed (by scurrilous gossip of course) that Kronj Saltax (who married Talia Kretschmann) is an Amarkachan and possibly a Sea Reaver.
+In fact it is reputed (by scurrilous gossip of course) that Kronj Saltax, an Amarkachan emigre (who married Talia Kretschmann) is a former Sea Reaver.
 Certainly, he is a towering fellow with a surly temper, and his children (of which there are 6, 2 daughters and 4 sons) are all equally surly if not quite so large.